peetinc/munki-enroll/README.md

 ## Things to Know

-Currently theres a bit of error checking both server-side in `enroll.php` and in `munki-enroll.sh`.
+Currently theres a bit of error checking both server-side in `enroll.php` and in `munki-enroll.sh`:
 - `enroll.php` won't let an existing record be overwritten.
 - `enroll.php` won't run without `RECORDNAME` and `DISPLAYNAME` .
 - `munki-enroll.sh` will drop into `/usr/munki/conditions` if it fails to contact your `SUBMITURL`on `PORT` and will run as a Conditional Item with managedsoftwareupdate.
 - Theres a `RUNLIMIT` wen running from `/usr/munki/conditions` as well.
 If exceeded, the `munki-enroll.sh` gives up and self destructs.

+Some niceties and expectations:
+-`enroll.php` has a logging facility that logs to `/munki-enroll/log/munki-enroll.log` just in case there are some rouge requests out there
+-`enroll.php` as a few exit codes.
+`0` successful creation of a new manifest
+`1` not enough arguments
+`9`	manifest exists
+-`enroll.php` can accept up to four included manifests.
+Simple provide manifest1, manifest2, manifest3 and/or manifest4 variables to it.
+-`munki-enroll.sh` must be run as root.
+-`munki-enroll.sh` pushes the computer `UUID` to `enroll.php` which drops it into a `notes` and `uuid` strings.
+-`munki-enroll.sh` pulls `AdditionalHttpHeaders` from `ManagedInstalls` with the expectation that your repo is protected by HTTP Basic Authentication.
+If you are limiting access to `enroll.php` without Basic Authentication, simply remove `-u "$AUTH"` from the curl statement.

 ## [License](https://github.com/peetinc/munki-enroll/blob/master/LICENSE)